enhancv/mongoose-subscriptions/README.md

 | `.activeSubscriptions(activeDate)`                      | Return all subscriptions that currently have active state |
 | `.validSubscriptions(activeDate)`                       | Return all subs that are active based on firstBillingDate and paidThroughDate.
 Exclude all the subs that have not had an active status ever, and order by largest level first |
 | `.subscription(activeDate)`                             | Return the first object from validSubscriptions |
+| `.resetProcessor()`                                     | Remove any unsaved data e.g. "inital" addresses / payment methods / subscriptions.
+This is useful when there was an error but that data was already saved to the database.

 Methods that change the state in the processor (e.g. braintree).
 Take `processor` as a first argument.